 The Peaceful Valley Donkey Rescue is currently working on several wild burro projects in conjunction with the Federal Government.
 These projects include:

 - NASA Goldstone Deep Space Communications

 - BLM Sale Burro Project

-In order to accommodate the influx of wild burros into the PVDR system, we are building new training facilities and transportation hubs in both northwest Arizona and Central Virginia.
-All healthy wild jennets will remain in Arizona until the time they are ready for adoption.
-All jacks will be sent to Texas to await castration during the cooler months.
+In order to accommodate the influx of wild burros into the PVDR system, we have training facilities and transportation hubs in both Texas and Central Virginia.
+All healthy wild jennets will remain in Texas until the time they are ready for adoption.
+All jacks will also be kept in Texas to await castration during the cooler months.

 The current budget for this project is >$10,000,000 over the next five years.

 note: estimate was made with PVDR using outside contractors.
 We are now using PVDR employees instead.

 All donkeys entering PVDR’s system are given two unique methods of electronic identification.

 Donkey’s information is entered into a proprietary online data system and their whereabouts, medical charts, and other pertinent information updated regularly.

 PVDR’s main facility is capable of housing 1,000 donkeys at any time.